digital-blueprint/template-app/README.template.md

 npx @digital-blueprint/cli install-app {{name}} {{name}}-app /
 ```

+For more information on the "install-app" command see https://gitlab.tugraz.at/dbp/cli/#install-apps

 Afterwards you can point your Apache web-server to `{{name}}-app/public`.

 Make sure you are allowing `.htaccess` files in your Apache configuration.